 Hawaiian Host.
 In addition to photographing food and products, we also create imagery to be used for product packaging itself.
 We photographed Hawaiian Host-ess and professional hula dancer Nicole Kawehi Navarro for the packaging of Hawaiian Host’s Aloha Macs product line.

-If you made it this far, thanks for sticking with us on this longish page about our services.
+If you made it this far, thanks for sticking with me on this longish page about my services.
 Today’s consumers are media savvy and have so many choices when it comes to dining experiences.
-I wanted to take the time and share with you what I feel makes our services different and an ideal choice as a food photographer for your next project.
+I wanted to take the time and share with you what I feel makes my services different and an ideal choice as a food photographer for your next project.
 Please contact me.
 I’d be happy to talk to you more about reaching your customers with food photography.
 Aloha!